 There are a few complications that could arise from a tooth extraction.
 A dry socket is the most common complication but also very avoidable.

 A blood clot, the right kind, forms to protect the bone and nerves at your tooth extraction site.
 Sometimes, though, the clot can become dislodged and not heal properly.
-This is a dry socket.
 It allows the nerves and bones to go unprotected from bacteria leading to significant pain and discomfort.
 A dry socket also slows down the recovery process, so it's best to see your dentist again right away.

 We know what caused it.
 We know what it is.
 Now, we turn to prevention.
 How you prevent a dry socket is actually quite simple.
 It should be familiar to anyone who practices proper oral hygiene.
 Keep your tooth extraction site clean and healthy after getting your tooth pulled.
 You can do that by following these tips: